Stochastic intrinsic gradient flows on the Wasserstein space: Introduction

-is a martingale for a suitable class of test functions $u:\scr P\to \RR$ and starting points $\mu$ up to a set of zero capacity.
+is a martingale for $u\in\D(A)$ and starting points $\mu$ up to a set of zero capacity.
 There is no Brownian motion on the set of probability measures.
 Hence, we do not have a canonical candidate for ${(R_t)}_{t\ge 0}$.
-A substitute must be chosen with care, because typical examples of $W_F$, as e.g.~the entropy functional, do not have an intrinsic derivative $DW_F$ defined at all points of $\scr P_p$, but only within a certain subset of absolute continuous measures.
+A substitute must be chosen with care, because the energy functional $W_F$ does not have an intrinsic derivative $DW_F$ defined at all points of $\scr P_p$, but only within a certain subset of absolute continuous measures.
 It is a priori not clear how ${(R_t)}_{t\ge 0}$ can be defined in a way that martingale solutions to \eqref{eq:SGF0} in the sense of \eqref{eq:M} exist.